camptocamp/c2cgeoform/docs/user-guide/model.rst

 Defining the model for a form
 -----------------------------

-The underlying schema for a ``c2cgeoform`` form is defined as SQLAlchemy model.
+The underlying schema for a ``c2cgeoform`` form is defined as a SQLAlchemy model.
 A simple definition is shown below:

 .. code-block:: python